Tuning the m68k Cost Model for the 68000

 - no 32‑bit multiply/divide unit

-This means the optimizer must be guided differnetly for speed and size:
+This means the optimizer must be guided differently for speed and size:

 - discourage multi‑bit shifts or force these